Vintage Seed Catalogs: Selling Garden Dreams

 Like generations of gardeners before us, we eagerly peruse the varieties of peppers, onions, squash, and tomatoes.
 Promises of plentiful harvests and floral perfection captivate our attention while our gardens hibernate outside.

 A Brief History of Seed Catalogs

 It seems that gardening enthusiasts have been drooling over seed catalogs forever, but it has only been about 400 years since the first known plant catalog was printed in Holland.

 In 1612 a Dutch merchant named Emmanuel Sweerts listed plants for sale in his catalog Floriligium.
-Prior to his publication, other plant catalogs listed ornamental species growing in the private gardens of the rich and famous (can anyone say ‘bragging rights?’).
+Before his publication, other plant catalogs only listed ornamental species growing in the private gardens of the rich and famous (can anyone say ‘bragging rights?’).
 A few years later, the first known French plant catalog was published in Paris by René Morin.
 As these new plant catalogs gained interest, other nurseries started offering plant catalogs, bringing unusual garden plants to a wider customer base.

 Early garden catalogs were little more than lists of plant and seed varieties and their prices.
 The evolution of seed catalogs has brought us a long way from these early lists.

 The garden catalogs that arrive in your mailbox contain photos, illustrations, descriptions of plants, planting and care instructions, hardiness zones, and a wealth of information to rival gardening books.
 In addition to offering plants and seeds, today’s gardening companies often sell gardening books, kitchen gadgets, fertilizers, pesticides, gardening tools, and clothing.

 Who needs to go to the garden store when you can curl up beside the woodstove with a few gardening catalogs and a cup of tea?

 So, as you ponder which variety of beans to order this year, take a moment to appreciate the history of seed catalogs and the fine companies that produce them.